 The main archeological findings in the Timna Valley are connected with ancient copper mining.
 Copper mines and mining peers at Timna Park can be seen throughout the park as well as remains of melting furnaces dating back to King Solomon’s period (10th century BCE).
 Mining continued by the Israelites and Nabataeans until the 1st and 2nd centuries AD, and during the Roman period.
 (Further reading on copper mining in Timna Park).
 The best way to see peers and mining caves is to go on the Arches Hike.

 Solomon Pillars in Timna Park

 Solomon’s pillars are red sandstone rock formations that look like huge stone pillars.
-The 40 meters tall pillars were formed by wind and water erosion.
-The impressive shape of the pillars that resembles a temple brought the ancient Egyptians, (1300 BCE) who carved copper in the Timna Valley to erect a temple to the goddess of Hathor at their foot.
-You can park the car here, and continue on foot for a few minutes to the site, or go a 12 kilometers hike that climbs to the summit of Timna Mountain and visits the pillars along the way.
+The 40-meter tall pillars were formed by wind and water erosion.
+The impressive shape of the pillars that resembles a temple brought the ancient Egyptians (1300 BCE) who carved copper in the Timna Valley to erect a temple to the goddess of Hathor at their foot.
+You can park the car here and continue on foot for a few minutes to the site, or go a 12 kilometers hike that climbs to the summit of Timna Mountain and visits the pillars along the way.

 The “Mushroom” in Timna Park

 The “Mushroom” is another unique natural formation formed by the erosion of the red sandstone.
 The bottom of the rock experienced a more rapid erosion resulting in the beautiful mushroom shape we see today.
 Park here, and walk a few minutes to see the “Mushroom”.